 Willy Russell shares what he has learnt about what it takes to write a play with fascinating insight into his own life and career.
 He explores several of his key works in vivd detail, including Educating Rita, and gives a reading from Shirley Valentine.

-Writer Andrew Davies, best-known for adapting some of literature’s greatest novels for television such as Jane Austen’s Pride and Prejudice and Leo Tolstoy’s War and Peace, discusses the cinematic potential of language and the process of bringing the words to life on the screen.
+Writer Andrew Davies, best-known for adapting some of literature’s greatest novels for television, such as Jane Austen’s Pride and Prejudice and Leo Tolstoy’s War and Peace, discusses the cinematic potential of language and the process of bringing words to life on screen.